Can’t decide which wine is right for you or need help with your order? Please call so we can help

 The 2010 vintage is typical Gaby style, elegant and yet very concentrated.
 The aromas of this vintage when the wine fully opens (decant the bottle or swirl your glass to aerate the wine) show fruits such as damsons, ripe plums, mulberries with hints of blackcurrants plus some spice.
 On the palate the dark fruit intensity is very high; there are savoury notes with hints of liquorice and chocolate and the spices from the oak ageing are subtler.
 The alcohol level is quite high because of the warm weather in 2010 but it is not noticeable as it is well balanced by all the lovely fruit flavours and just the right amount of acidity.
 This is a very round, smooth wine.

 A general rule is that the better red Bordeaux should be kept 10 years before drinking so this wine is ready to go, in fact drinking beautifully now.
+And it's on Pied à Terre's wine list.

 Recommended with steak, beef casseroles, lamb, chicken, turkey and smooth enough to have with pork dishes also.
 Also good with cheese, tomato-based dishes, mushrooms, roast vegetables etc. The producer says "All the wines from Château Gaby pair well with buttery foods, sharp cheeses, roasted meats, and veal."